eindacor/JEPbignum/README.md

 information, use the member function `getErrorReport()`, which returns a string describing where and how the error occurred.

 By default this library can accommodate numbers with 1,000 digits, including 30 decimal places.
 These values can be modified by the `MAXDIGITS` and `PRECISION` macros in the header file JEPbignum.h, respectively.
+The source code using this library *must* be compiled use macro definitions that match those that were used to compile the original library.

-This library was created by Joseph E. Pollack in 2013.
+This library was created by Joseph E. Pollack in 2014.

 jpollack320@gmail.com